 is not recommended.
 It can cause excessive DiskStore locking and high CPU utilization.
 The default value is 120 seconds.

 If a cache's DiskStore has a limited size, Elements will be evicted from the DiskStore when it exceeds this limit.
 The LFU algorithm is used for these evictions.
 It is not configurable or changeable.

 Note: With the "localTempSwap" strategy, you can use

 maxBytesLocalDisk at either the Cache or CacheManager level to control the size of the swap-to-disk area.

 These examples show how to allocate 8GB of machine memory to different stores.
 It assumes a data set of 7GB - say for a cache of 7M items (each 1kb in size).

 For minimal application response-time variance (or minimizing GC pause times), the entire cache should fit into the off-heap store provided by BigMemory.
 Assuming that 1GB of heap is needed for the rest of the app, the Java config is set as follows:

 <cache maxEntriesLocalHeap=100 overflowToOffHeap="true" maxBytesLocalOffHeap="6G" ... />

-Those who want best possible performance for a hot set of data, while still reducing overall application repsonse time variance, will likely want a combination of on-heap and off-heap.
+For maximum performance, a combination of on-heap and off-heap is recommended.
 The heap will be used for the hot set, the offheap for the rest.
-So, for example if the hot set is 1M items (or 1GB) of the 7GB data.
-They will set their Java config as follows
+For example, if the hot set is 1M items (or 1GB) of the 7GB data, set Java config as follows:

 java -Xms2G -Xmx2G -XX:maxDirectMemorySize=6G